GenesisVision/android-client/apiClient/docs/InvestorApi.md

 <a name="v10InvestorProgramsByIdInvestByAmountPost"></a>
 # **v10InvestorProgramsByIdInvestByAmountPost**
-> Void v10InvestorProgramsByIdInvestByAmountPost(id, amount, authorization)
+> Void v10InvestorProgramsByIdInvestByAmountPost(id, amount, authorization, currency)

-Investing into the program
+Investing into the program  Invest in GVT if currency is empty

 ### Example
 ```java